fishjam-dev/fishjam-docs/docs/getting_started/installation.md

            ghcr.io/jellyfish-dev/jellyfish:latest
 ```

-For the full list of Jellyfish Docker images, see [here](https://github.com/jellyfish-dev/jellyfish/pkgs/container/jellyfish).
+For the full list of Jellyfish Docker images, [see this page](https://github.com/jellyfish-dev/jellyfish/pkgs/container/jellyfish).

 :::tip